Ways to use technology as a teaching tool.

 Have you talked to your kids about money?
 Nearly two-thirds of U.S. parents have, according to a BMO Harris report — yet only about half have started to really engage their youngest children in financial literacy.

 Really, there’s no wrong time to kick-start a conversation about money management with your kids.
-To make things a little more fun, we’ve rounded up six engaging apps that will help them wrap their heads around everything from saving money to creating a budget.
+To make things a little more fun, we’ve rounded up four engaging apps that will help them wrap their heads around everything from saving money to creating a budget.

 - iAllowance (Ages 4 to 9)